samchristywork/samchristywork/README.md

 <img src="./images/log_screenshot_1.png" width=250></img>

 ## Deprecated

+Failure is unfortunate, but it is ultimately a better teacher than success.
+These are repositories that I intended to complete but, for one reason or another, had to abandon.

 |Repository                                                                                                                                                       |Description                                                                                 |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------|
 |<img src="https://s-christy.com/icons/nodejs.png" height=20></img> [application-tracking-system](https://github.com/samchristywork/application-tracking-system)  |A web app for tracking job applications.                                                    |